NLPJCL/RAG-Retrieval/rag_retrieval/train/embedding/README.md

 # Data Format

 Similar to bge models, the training data is a jsonl file, with each line formatted as shown below.
-Here, `pos` is a list of positive document texts, and `neg` is a list of negative document texts.
+Here, `pos` is a list of positive document texts, and `neg` is a list of negative document texts,`prompt_for_query` is a prompt that some embedding models need to add before the query. (optional)

 For embedding models, the following three types of data are supported for fine-tuning: